CipherVision/InstructionalProgramming/_posts/2022-01-07-airplane-task-scheduling.md

 In our case, we will be using **Python**.

 From here, you’re instructed on how to download Airplane’s CLI and the task's project file.
-For convenience, the following are OS-specific commands needed to download Airplane’s CLI:
+For convenience, the following are OS-specific commands needed to download Airplane’s CLI — these can be run from the Terminal (or Command Prompt, depending on your OS):

 After the CLI has been downloaded, we’ll need to authenticate our account: